-Helle Thorning-Schmidt became the first female Prime Minister of Denmark from 2011-2015.
+Helle Thorning-Schmidt became the first female Prime Minister of Denmark from 2011 to 2015.

 After her time as Prime Minister she became the first female CEO of Save the Children International since 2016.
-In January 2019 she announced stepping down as CEO.
+In January 2019 she announced that she would be stepping down as CEO.